Affraes-Organisation/actions-sfdc-example/README.md

 - Merge
 - Go to the Actions Tab - note that the `SFDC DX CD` Action is now running to deploy the code.
 - (Optional) Delete your PR branch both on GitHub and in your local copy

+In VSCode:

+To issue commands in VSCode, you can press Command + Shift + P on Mac or Ctrl + Shift + P on Windows to make the command palette appear.
+- Type `SFDX: Open Default Org` and select that command.
+- This will take you to SFDC
+- Select Setup from the Settings Menu in the top right corner of the web page
+- This will take you to the Home Page of the Set up app.
+You may see your classes in the "Most Recemtly Used" section on the page, or you can use the Search box in the left column to search for "Apex Classes"
+  - Either way show the updated code of the HelloWorld and HelloWorldTest classes.